Anne-and-Walter/spring-cloud-contract-json-reader/README.md

 **Note**: No need for leading or trailing slashes.

-2. Import the Contract JSON Reader into your tests and start asserting on response body data!
+2. Import the Spring Cloud Contract JSON Reader into your tests and start asserting on response body data!
 ```$xslt
 const readJsonContractFile = require('spring-cloud-contract-json-reader');